 The Penguin opens a week after The Batman

-Set a week after the events of The Batman in November 2022, The Penguin opens in Gotham with a power vacuum in the criminal underworld after the assassination of Carmine Falcone (John Turturro).
+Set a week after the events of The Batman in November 2022, The Penguin opens in Gotham with a power vacuum in the criminal underworld after the assassination of Carmine Falcone (Mark Strong, taking over from John Turturro).
 His son, Alberto (Michael Zegen), is expected to take his place alongside his sister, Sofia (Milioti), who’s released from Arkham State Hospital after a decade.
 But it may not be as straightforward, what with their uncle, Luca Falcone (Scott Cohen), having his own designs.
 Caught amidst family squabbles and following a rash move of his own, Oz soon learns that he’s about to lose the drug business he managed for Carmine.
 In a desperate bid, Oz quickly backpedals and concocts a new plan that involves Falcone’s erstwhile chief rival, Salvatore Maroni (Clancy Brown), who’s holed up in Blackgate Prison.

 Oz must also deal with the lingering eyes of Sofia who starts to take a larger interest in him.
 But the Falcone princess has problems of her own to deal with.
 Thanks to her Arkham past, people don’t trust Sofia, and her uncle all but tells her to leave the family business.
 For someone who’s spent 10 years out in the cold, it’s an insult.
 The flashback episode—which charts her life from being a trauma-stricken child to a coddled daughter of a mobster—adds vital context and understanding to what Sofia has endured and why she’s determined to stay.
 It also tells us why Sofia cannot stand Oz or anyone in her family save for Alberto.
 Pushed into a desperate corner thanks to Luca, Sofia opts for an unlikely alliance, one that sends her on an eerily poetic journey.